Skip to main content

 What if a patient’s condition improves?

 The patient always has the right to stop hospice service for any reason at any time.
 The patient also can continue or resume the hospice benefit as long as they continue to meet eligibility.
-The hospice team can help facilitate this process.
+The in home hospice team can help facilitate this process.

 How do I learn more about hospice?